eschmidt001/E.Motion-2019/documents/design-journey.md

   - TODO: Justify your decisions; additional notes.

-Task: Apply to join emotion.
+Task: Learn how to apply to join E.Motion for Spring 2020.
 - **Did you evaluate the desktop or mobile design?**
   - Pick one: desktop
 - **How did the user do?
 Did they meet your expectation?**